Programs and Services

 Assistance with parking costs while receiving treatment at Health Sciences North, CHEO, Sick Kids, or any other treatment center.
 Tokens or parking passes are available for parking at Health Sciences North.
 Receipts can be sent to the office by mail or via the Interlink Nurse.
 For tokens, please speak with the Interlink Nurse.

-Reimbursements are available for taxi’s to and from treatment centres, airports, bus stations, and medical related appointments.
+Reimbursements are available for taxi’s, Uber’s, buses, subways, and other modes of transportation to and from treatment centres, airports, bus stations, and medical related appointments.
 Receipts can be submitted to the NOFCC office or via the Interlink Nurse.